-- I. PIAB case files are ordinarily archived for a period of seven years from the conclusion of the Board's involvement in the Assessment for data held in electronic form and for four years from the date of receipt of data held in manual form.
+- I. PIAB case files are ordinarily archived for a period of seven years from the last action on a file for data held in electronic form and for 26 months from the date of receipt of data held in manual form.
 This allows PIAB to recall the information in the event of subsequent litigation.
-PIAB will retain statistical factual information about cases indefinitely, but such data will not be "personal data" as defined in the DPA. - II.
+PIAB will retain statistical factual information about cases indefinitely, but such data will not be "personal data" as defined in the DPA or GDPR. - II.
 Data collected from other sources in relation to amounts awarded or agreed will be retained for 7 years.

-(g) Must be kept secure against unauthorised access, alteration or destruction reports.
-The Board has established appropriate security provisions to ensure that: -
+(g) Must be kept secure against unauthorised access, alteration or destruction

 PIAB uses a robust IT case management system with restricted access to ensure that only those who have a need to access Personal Data can do so.
 PIAB's Manual Data is stored in a secure site.
 Access to the case management system is by authorised personnel with password restricted entry to the system.
-This includes access to CMS audit